12 May 2022

 I keep gasping “I have to be almost at the top.”
 I check Google Maps and it tells me I have 98 meters to go.
 At times like this I like to look at meters and not translate into 300+ feet of elevation – 98 meters just sounds shorter.
 Either way, I have a lot more rocks to climb.
 Whenever I can, I use the little side rocky paths to avoid climbing up 10 or 15 more uneven stairs.

 The yellow gorse is in full bloom and quite beautiful contrasted against the blue sky and the pines.
 I can see a single fringe of trees that follows the ridge line of the mountains.
 It resembles a Razorback’s hair sticking up on end.
 Occasionally a small lizard scampers across the rocks and into the brush.
+No Vipers!
 All is quiet and I am alone on the trail.

 I stop to gasp, sip water.
 Some steps are better used as benches.
 Google maps foretells nothing but meters of rocks in my future.
 It says three minutes to the sanctuary.
 I walk up what is really a watershed rock bed and I don’t even want to think about what it is going to be like to return down this trail.

 I do see footprints in the sand but they may be left from the Neanderthal age.
-I sure see no people.
+I see no people.

 I don’t see the sanctuary that is supposed to be here.
 The trail alternates between what looks like steps and rocky dirt.
 I am basically climbing up rocks and taking the easiest way possible.
 The occasional red and white stripes indicate I am on a path, I assume the right one.
 Finally, I break out of the trees and feel the cooling updraft of the sea breeze.